Helperbird/website/src/pages/help/features/how-to-highlight-words-and-paragraphs-on-any-website.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Use the Highlighter Feature in Helperbird
+title: How to Highlight any Text on Websites
 description:
-  Learn how to use Helperbird's Highlighter feature to easily highlight and manage text on web pages.
-This guide walks you through activating the tool, choosing colors, and keeping track of your highlights.
+  Learn how to highlight text on web pages using Helperbird's highlighter tool for easier studying and reference.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, text highlighter, highlight text, study tool

-youtubeId: vwT8SAJfU3E
-cardTitle: Highlighter
-featureDescription:
-  Learn how to use Helperbird's Highlighter feature to easily highlight and manage text on web pages.
-This guide walks you through activating the tool, choosing colors, and keeping track of your highlights.
-date: 2020-01-05
+url: help/how-to-highlight-words-and-paragraphs-on-any-website/
+permalink: help/how-to-highlight-words-and-paragraphs-on-any-website/
+name: Helperbird Staff
 headerTags:
   [
-    { tag: 'how-to-activate-the-highlight-menu', title: 'How to Activate the Highlight Menu' }, { tag: 'how-to-turn-on-the-highlighter', title: 'How to Turn On the Highlighter' }, { tag: 'how-to-choose-a-highlight-color', title: 'How to Choose a Highlight Color' }, { tag: 'how-to-highlight-text-on-a-web-page', title: 'How to Highlight Text on a Web Page' }, {
-      tag: 'how-to-view-and-manage-highlighted-text',
-      title: 'How to View and Manage Highlighted Text' },
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
+    { tag: 'step-2-turn-on-highlighter', title: 'Step 2: Turn On Highlighter' },
+    { tag: 'step-3-enable-the-highlight-menu', title: 'Step 3: Enable the Highlight Menu' },
+    { tag: 'step-4-highlight-text-on-pages', title: 'Step 4: Highlight Text on Pages' },
-    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-highlight-words-and-paragraphs-on-any-website/
-permalink: help/how-to-highlight-words-and-paragraphs-on-any-website/
+img: assets/images2/uploads/add-a-heading.png
+date: 2020-01-05
+youtubeId: vwT8SAJfU3E
+cardTitle: Highlighter
+featureDescription:
+  Learn how to highlight text on web pages using Helperbird's highlighter tool for easier studying and reference.
+footer: true
+header: true
 ---

-Helperbird’s Highlighter feature lets you highlight text on web pages, just like using a highlighter on paper.

-Here’s how to get started:
+The highlighter tool lets you mark important text on web pages with different colors, making it easy to study and reference information later.

 ---

-## How to Activate the Highlight Menu

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser to open the extension.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find the Highlight Menu

-Look for the Highlight menu in the Quick Actions area.
-If you don’t see it, use the search bar to find it.

-### 3. Turn On the Highlight Menu

-Make sure the Highlight menu is turned on by checking the first icon in the Quick Actions area.

 ---

-## How to Turn On the Highlighter
+## Step 2: Turn On Highlighter

-### 1. Search for Highlighter

-In the Helperbird menu, use the search bar to find the **Highlighter** option.

-### 2. Turn On the Highlighter

-Flip the switch to turn on the Highlighter feature.
+Scroll down in the Helperbird menu and toggle **Highlighter** **on**.

 ---

-## How to Choose a Highlight Color

-### 1. Pick a Color

-With the Highlighter turned on, choose your highlight color from the palette in the Helperbird menu.
+## Step 3: Enable the Highlight Menu

+In the Quick Actions area at the top of the menu, click the **Highlight menu** icon (chat bubble) to enable it.

 ---

-## How to Highlight Text on a Web Page
+## Step 4: Highlight Text on Pages

-### 1. Highlight the Text

-Use your cursor to select the text you want to highlight on the page.
+On any web page:
+1. The highlighter menu will appear at the top with color options.

-### 2. Apply the Highlight
+2. Select your preferred color from the menu.

-Click the highlight button that pops up near the selected text to apply your chosen color.

-Now your text is highlighted, making it easy to spot important information as you browse.
+3. Highlight any text on the page and it will be marked with your chosen color.

+**Tip:** Use different colors to categorize information—like yellow for key points, green for definitions, and pink for questions.

 ---

-## How to View and Manage Highlighted Text

-Here’s how to see and manage all the text you’ve highlighted:

-### 1. Open Helperbird

-Click the Helperbird icon in your browser to open the extension.

-### 2. View Your Highlights

-In the Helperbird menu, click on the **Open Notes** button in the Quick Actions area.

-### 3. Manage Your Highlights

-#### See Your Highlights

-Your highlighted texts will appear on note cards.

-#### Go Back to the Source

-Click on a note card to return to the page where you made the highlight.

-#### Delete a Highlight

-To remove a highlight, click the `X` in the top right corner of the note card.

-These steps make it easy to keep track of your highlights and stay organized.

----

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you need a hand or run into any problems, just reach out to our friendly [Helperbird support team](/support/), and we’ll help you out!
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.